EQUIFAX DATA BREACH

 March 5th, 2014

-As a reminder, Bank of Glen Ullin does not use an automated calling system to contact customers.
+As a reminder, The Union Bank of Glen Ullin does not use an automated calling system to contact customers.
 If there is an issue with your account, you will receive a personal phone call or letter.
-If you receive a suspicious call, do not provide any information and call the Bank of Glen Ullin at 701-348-3613.
+If you receive a suspicious call, do not provide any information and call The Union Bank of Glen Ullin at 701-348-3613.

 For more tips on how to keep your accounts and identity safe click on the Identity Theft Tools tab on our home page.